Brachyopa perplexa: Description

-It has a length of between 5.5–8.5 mm.
+It has a length of between 5.5 and 8.5 mm.
 The pile of head is yellow with brown cheeks, and brown below the eye.
 There is a brow stripe from the eyes to the mouth.
 The antennae are reddish yellow with the arista short plumose to plumose.
 The thorax is dark gray with four reddish brown stripes.
 The scutellum is yellow brown covered with short black hairs.
 The abdomen in large part is yellow orange with longitudinal strip interrupted between segments.
 The first segment is all black.
 The legs are dark red with tarsi black.

 Habitat

 Many individuals have been observed on blooms of Choke Cherry, Black Cherry, Wild Plum and Osmorhiza claytonii.